-Most aspiring innkeepers who contact me, do so prior to beginning a serious search for a property.
-This makes sense to me since as they have been successful in some other career, and have learned that “An ounce of prevention is worth a pound of cure.”
-They want to do their homework to narrow their search to a price range they can afford.
-Weather they are pursuing a lifelong dream as partners or a single person moving on to a new challenge in a new place, it is my objective help make the experience a positive, productive and profitable one…
+Most aspiring innkeepers who contact me do so prior to beginning a serious search for a hospitality property.
+This makes sense to me, as they have been successful in some other career and have learned that “An ounce of prevention is worth a pound of cure.”
+They want to do their homework to narrow their search to properties they feel they can afford.
+Whether they are pursuing a lifelong dream as partners, or they are a single person moving on to a new challenge in a new place; they want the experience to be a positive, productive and profitable one.

-Step 1 – Prequalification: My first task is to conduct a pre-qualification the with respect to what assets are available what the buyer/s are willing to commit to an acquisition.
-We need to verify capital sources, what can be used and how.
-Credit history and professional qualifications are also important to understand so that any limitations or challenges can be addressed.
-My most important job as I see it, is to get an aspiring innkeeper focused on identifying an inn that is well suited for their qualifications, and to guide them along their journey to make sure their energy is focused and their expectations are properly directed.
+The pre-qualification process identifies what assets are available, where they are invested and what the buyer/s are willing to commit to an acquisition.
+Credit history and professional qualifications are also important to understand so that any limitations or challenges can be addressed early on.
+Our most important job is to help an aspiring innkeeper identify an inn that is well suited for them based on their qualifications, and that the energy they dedicate to the search is well directed, their expectations are realistic and achievable.

-Most sellers will be more receptive to a buyer who has been pre-qualified, in fact, this is generally a requirement before the seller will share or authorize their realtor to provide financial information at all.
-A strong buyer may be able to purchase an under-performing inn if they have adequate capital and an abundance of direct industry experience, but a strong performing inn helps offset a buyer’s borderline or short comings in experience and or capital.
+Most sellers are more receptive to a buyer who has been pre-qualified, in fact, this is generally required before the seller will share or authorize their realtor to provide financial information at all.
+A strong buyer may be able to purchase an under-performing inn if they have adequate capital and an abundance of direct industry experience; but a strong performing inn can offset a buyer’s shortcomings or challenges in experience and or capital.

-Since the underwriting of a commercial loan combines the qualifications of the buyer with the financials of the inn, it is important to collect as much data as possible from the owners to sort through available inns in the geographical areas of interest.
-It makes little sense to invest time and money to visit a list of available inns until you have reviewed as much information as possible.
+The underwriting of a commercial loan combines the qualifications of the buyer with the financials of the inn.
 Why get excited about an inn, love the sellers, have them love you, and see yourself as the next innkeeper if the deal can’t work because the net income cannot support the desired level of debt or the asking price is unsubstantiated by is historical performance.
-It is in the interest of all concerned to know that the property is fairly price, an offer is squarely based on solid historical data not what the inn is capable of under new management.
-You don’t pay a price based on what an inn can do, the value is substantiated by its historical performance.
+It is in the interest of all concerned to know that the asking prices is well supported by comparable sales and three (3) years of financial data.
+Your offer should be substantially based on the inns historical data not what the inn is capable of producing under new management.

-It is my professional mission to guide aspiring innkeepers along their journey to enhance their experience and increase the likelihood they will be successful and happy managing “The Inn of Their Dreams.”
+It is the mission of all who serve the next generation of innkeepers to enhance the quality of their experience and increase the likelihood they will be successful finding the “The Inn of Their Dreams.”